fixture-py/fixture/docs/source/using-dataset.rst

     ...         title = "Man of Two Worlds"
     ...         authors = [Authors.frank_herbert, Authors.brian_herbert]

 However, in some cases you may need to reference an attribute that does not have a value until it is loaded, like a serial ID column.
 (Note that this is not supported by the `SQLAlchemy`_ data layer when using sessions.)
-To facilitate this, each inner class of a DataSet gets decorated with a special method, ``ref()``, that can be used to reference a column value before it exists, i.e.::
+To facilitate this, each inner class of a :class:`DataSet <fixture.dataset.DataSet>` gets decorated with a special method, :class:`ref() <fixture.dataset.Ref>`, that can be used to reference a column value before it exists, i.e.::

     >>> class Books(DataSet):